Physics Class 12 Syllabus

-Ampere’s law and its applications to infinitely long straight wire.
-Straight and toroidal solenoids, Force on a moving charge in uniform magnetic and electric fields.
-Cyclotron.
+Ampere's law and its applications to infinitely long straight wire.
+Straight solenoid (only qualitative treatment), force on a moving charge in uniform magnetic and electric fields.

 Unit IV: Electromagnetic Induction and Alternating Currents

-Alternating currents, peak and rms value of alternating current/voltage; reactance and impedance; LC oscillations (qualitative treatment only), LCR series circuit, resonance; power in AC circuits, wattless current.
+Alternating currents, peak and RMS value of alternating current/voltage; reactance and impedance; LCR series circuit (phasors only), resonance, power in AC circuits, power factor, wattless current.